Uttamjangid1234/uttamdemo/README.md

 # uttamdemo
-this is my first  git repository.
+This is my first  git repository.
-<b> move to the next line
 Author = Uttam Jangid